xlnl/OMDB-no-starter/README.md

 ## Getting Started

-* Create a new express/ejs/ejs layouts project called `omdb-api-practice`
+* Fork and clone this repo
+* Make it a Node app set up with express/ejs/express-ejs-layouts

 # Part 1: Search